Caravaggio (train)

 The Caravaggio (Rock for Trenitalia) is an electric multiple unit (EMU) developed and built by Hitachi Rail Italy.
-It is named after the Renaissance-era Italian painter Michelangelo Merisi da Caravaggio.
+It is named after the Italian Baroque painter Michelangelo Merisi da Caravaggio.

 The Caravaggio was ordered by Italian operator Trenitalia in June 2016; follow-on orders were placed by Trenitalia and Ferrovie Nord Milano.
 The first trainset rolled-out in April 2018.
 The Caravaggio entered revenue service with Trenitalia on 14 June 2019; it has been branded as "Rock".